Skip to Main Content PCC Library Logo

 Course Description:

 Supervised practical experience working in an approved archives, specialized collection or digital project in a library, museum, or other type of organization.
 Pass/no pass grading.
-Requires 60 hours of non-paid work or 75 hours of paid work for one semester unit.
+Required fieldwork for one semester unit.

 Student Learning Outcomes - Students will be assessed on their ability to: